PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 > shifter run ubuntu whoami
 ```

 Finally, no flag is required to run a container interactively.
-To launch an interactive shell from within the container, just run it without any commands, for isntance:
+To launch an interactive shell from within the container, just run it without any commands, for instance:

 ```
 > shifter run ubuntu